 Innovation Ecosystem Analysis also includes taking into account the co-innovation risk- reliance on partner companies to innovate.
 Nokia failed to reach its benchmark of selling 300 million 3G phones in the market by 2002 because the company paid insufficient attention to the software makers whose offerings would have made the devices more attractive.

-Ecosystem analysis also involves calculating adoption-chain risk: your reliance on retailers and distributors embracing your innovation.
+Ecosystem analysis also involves calculating adoption-chain risk: your reliance on retailers and distributors embracing your innovations.
 The success of an idea is very much dependent on how readily the affecting community members adopt the change and what price are they willing to pay for it.
 For example, despite the benefit of digitizing the movie cinemas it was hard to convince the theatre to chains to adopt the technology because the cost of upgrading was too high.

 To sum up, all the following steps should be kept in mind to assess the risks involved in each of the steps: